strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 node client
 ```

-Browse to `localhost:2001` and you should see:
+Browse to `localhost:2001`.
+You should see:

 ```
 Notes